-Internal wall formwork is jointed into external formwork by removal of a vertical slice.
+Internal wall formwork is jointed into external formwork by removal of a vertical slice, see Figure 3.
 Where the specified elevation height is not a multiple of the standard form, units may be trimmed using woodworking tools.

 The formation of door and window openings using timber framing must be carefully carried out.
 Remove forms at openings, cutting 25mm smaller to allow for adjustments.
-The inside of the opening is lined with 50mm x 150mm treated timber frame or the Amvic EPS insulated closer and glued/screwed into position and propped/braced as required.
+The inside of the opening is lined with 50mm x 150mm treated timber frame or the Amvic EPS insulated closer and glued/screwed into position and propped/braced as required, see Figure 8.